maromaUA/snake-game/README.md

 ### Description

 Application based on the classic snake game.
 Use the arrow keys to control the snake and the space bar to start/stop the game.
+When using the application for the first time, please wait 10–20 seconds as the backend needs time to start working